up/air/README.md

 	});
 	</script>

-**Note**: For this example you need for each image 2 different versions
+**Note**: In this example, you need 2 different versions of each image

 	1. MYIMAGE.jpg        (for screens with 1024 and more pixel)
 	2. MYIMAGE-mobile.jpg (for screens with between 1 and 1023 pixel)